jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~]$
 }
 ```
 The current working directory after the command is run is /home.
 Since no path arguments were provided, the change direction (cd) command will change whatever the current directory is to /home.
+If the current working directory is other than /home, such as /home/lecture1, calling cd with no path arguments will change the directory to /home regardless.
 This is not an error.

 2. _Command with a path to a directory as an argument_
 ```